Morse, LaBella, Ludrof Move Into New Roles

 Morse is responsible for overseeing all athletic-related external communications at Lafayette, including the direct oversight of the athletic communications and sports information areas and managing or assisting in some capacity with all athletic department revenue streams, marketing and promotional efforts, digital and social media, athletic event staging, the daily operations of the Lafayette Sports Network and GoLeopards.com, all broadcasting opportunities, and all aspects of the Fisher Stadium and Kirby Sports Center arena video boards.

-Morse oversaw and successfully managed the development and implementation of a visual identity program for Lafayette athletics and continues to manage Lafayette's licensing and branding aspects in conjunction with LRG (Licensing Resource Group).
+Morse oversaw and successfully managed the development and implementation in 2004 of a visual identity program for Lafayette athletics and continues to manage Lafayette's licensing and branding aspects in conjunction with LRG (Licensing Resource Group).
 He has completed numerous athletic venue branding signage and exhibitry projects throughout all of Lafayette's competitive venues.

 In the six years Morse held additional duties as Executive Director of the Maroon Club, total donations nearly doubled, membership increased by 35 percent and event participation grew to record levels.
 Gifts grew from $438,000 to more than $700,000 each of the final three years, including a record total of more than $862,000 during the 2007-08 fiscal year.

 From the 2004-05 through the 2008-09 athletic seasons, Morse oversaw Lafayette's athletic merchandising program and grew the net revenue for both venue and online sales by more than 15 percent annually.

 Morse created and serves as one of the advisers to Lafayette's Sports Marketing Club, an organization that has twice been honored for its efforts with one of Lafayette's prestigious, student-chosen Aaron O. Hoff Awards as the Program of the Year - the Block pARTy in 2002 and the Youth Empowerment Day in 2008.
 In addition, Morse was honored at the 2009 Hoff Awards with Lafayette's Administrator of the Year Award.

 Morse arrived at Lafayette following four years of service at Wagner College.
 He was Wagner's sports information director from 1991-92 and was promoted to assistant director of athletics for media relations, business operations and club sports in 1993.